A 529 plan can help you save money for college and grow those savings faster—plus it offers tax benefits that other college savings methods do not.

-For both types of 529 plans, contributions are not tax-deductible; however, you never have to pay tax on the income your investment earns each year.
-And as long as you make withdrawals only to pay for qualified higher education expenses, you will never pay income tax when you put the money to use.
+For both types of 529 plans, contributions are not tax-deductible for your federal taxes although some states provide a state tax deduction for contributions.
+As long as you make withdrawals only to pay for qualified higher education expenses, you won't pay income tax when you put the money to use.
 Qualifying expenses typically include books, tuition, mandatory fees, room and board and any necessary equipment.

 Owners retain control over plan

 With a 529 plan, the owner remains in control of the plan, and the beneficiary or student has few, if any, rights.
 As the owner of a 529 plan, you have the ability to change the beneficiary of the account at any time, and you can choose where and when to make distributions from the account.

 Subject to the options available in your specific plan, you can choose where to invest the money in the account.
 If you are willing to pay taxes and penalties, you can even reclaim the balance of the account at any time without your beneficiary's permission.